🔴 Trump's Huge Meeting Shocks the World & the Media is Dumbfounded 2025-08-19 18:09

 Do you mean they got more money into their public schools and it got worse?

-Do you mean affirmative action and it got if if the black community could police their own for a very long time, what changed?
+And it got if the black community could police their own for a very long time, what changed?

-Oh wait, that stat that you don't like of fatherless households.
+Oh, wait, that stat that you don't like of fatherless households.

 And I'm sorry, that's right.

-It's because of prisons, even though.
+It's because prisons, even though.

-Well, we were forcing feeding them crack, so.
+Well, we were force-feeding them crack.

 Yes, yes.

-We were forcing feeding them crack and NWA.
+We were force-feeding them crack and NWA.

 Yes.